What to learn from a few visible transitions' statistics?: Explicit results for unicyclic networks

 and

-where the non-vanishing contribution comes from the terms with \(M=0\), which means that it is possible to instantaneously observe a pair of alternated transitions and it is due to the shortest backbone of all: a single transition.
+{we recall that \(\mathcal{N}_{\transR, \transL}\) and \(\mathcal{N}_{\transR, \transL}\) can be obtained by \(\widehat{P}(0\vert \bullet) = 1\) as a property of Laplace transforms, since \(P(t\vert \bullet)\) is normalized.} The non-vanishing contribution comes from the terms with \(M=0\), which means that it is possible to instantaneously observe a pair of alternated transitions and it is due to the shortest backbone of all: a single transition.
 This can be observed in the shape of histograms in Fig.~\ref{fig:summary_pic}(d) and (e).

 To obtain the inter-transition time densities one needs to perform an inverse Laplace transform on Eqs.~\eqref{eq:PRRlaplace}, \eqref{eq:PLLlaplace}, \eqref{eq:PRLlaplace} and \eqref{eq:PLRlaplace}.
-We remark that in general it is not straightforward to find closed analytical expressions to such inverse Laplace transforms (cf. Appendix B of \cite{Polettini_2015}).
-Note that it is possible to obtain all moments of inter-transition times without resorting to the inverse Laplace transforms by using the relation
+We remark that{, while possible,} in general it is not straightforward to find closed analytical expressions to such inverse Laplace transforms (cf. Appendix B of \cite{Polettini_2015}). {Notice} that it is possible to obtain all moments of inter-transition times without resorting to the inverse Laplace transforms by using the relation